Information about Aug. 7, 2018, Use Tax Proposal

 How will use tax revenue be spent in St. Peters?

-The local use tax is estimated to generate $1.2 million dollars annually.
+According to the State of Missouri, the local use tax is estimated to generate $1.2 million annually.

 This would allow St. Peters to help pay for: